Boys on the Side: Plot

-Robin’s health improves, Jane gets a job singing in a bar and Holly falls in love with a local police officer named Abe Lincoln.

-Robin, Holly, and their new friends throw a surprise birthday party for Jane.
-Robin surprises Jane afterward with a new piano.
-Jane plays The Carpenters “Superstar”, unaware that Robin is watching from the shadows.
+Robin's health improves, Jane gets a job singing in a bar and Holly falls in love with a local police officer named Abe Lincoln.
+Robin, Holly and their new friends throw a surprise birthday party for Jane.
+Robin surprises her afterward with a new piano.
+Jane plays The Carpenters “Superstar”, while Robin watches from the shadows.
 Robin realizes Jane is in love with her.

 Their idyllic life is short-lived.
-Jane and Robin's friendship crumbles when Jane, with the best of intentions, tells a friendly bartender who’s interested in Robin, that she has HIV.
-Feeling betrayed, Robin asks Jane to move out.
-When Abe proposes to Holly, Holly confesses about Nick.
+Jane and Robin's friendship crumbles when Jane, with the best of intentions, tells a friendly bartender interested in Robin, that she has HIV.
+Feeling betrayed, Robin asks her to move out.

+When Abe proposes to Holly, she confesses about Nick.
 Abe finds the photo Holly took and arrests her, despite his vow that he still intends to marry her.

 Holly is returned to Pittsburgh to stand trial for murder.
 Jane and Robin follow her to Pittsburgh and make peace with each other in the courthouse.
-Holly accepts a plea bargain offer of involuntary manslaughter with one to two years in prison.
+Holly accepts a plea bargain offer of involuntary manslaughter with one to two years in prison, with possibility of parole in a few months.
 Robin collapses after the trial from a lung infection, and in the hospital, Jane and Robin pledge love for each other.

 Holly gives birth to a daughter named Mary Todd and finishes serving her sentence.
 She and Abe marry and return to the house in Tucson for a welcome home party.
-Holly is shocked to find Robin weakened by the advanced stage of AIDS and in a wheelchair.
+Holly is shocked at Robin's weakened state, due to her advanced stage of AIDS as she is in a wheelchair.
 At the party, Robin weakly tries to sing the Roy Orbison song "You Got It" to Jane, and Jane gently finishes the song.

-In the final scene, Robin has died from AIDS, Holly and Abe plan to stay in Arizona and raise a family, and Jane hits the road to seek a new life in Los Angeles.
+In the final scene, Robin has died from AIDS, Holly and Abe plan to stay in Arizona to raise a family and Jane hits the road to seek a new life in Los Angeles.